zer0-os/zNS/access-control.md

 **Operations Analysis**
 Below are access level security recommendations and associated thoughts for zNS MVP operations for today's (5/5/2023) implementation for zNS.

+Key
 * nosec = no access control security needed.
 * sec = access control recommended, will be followed by a list of roles

-1. zNSEthRegistrar (TLD/Subdomain Registrar)
-2. zNSRegistry - Creates new domain records and sets owner(s) and resolver.
+1. zNSRegistry - Creates new domain records and sets owner(s) and resolver.
 Controls modification of those records.
 Allows for querying of zNS domains and their operators by owner.
     * exists - nosec
     * isAllowedOperator - nosec,
     * getDomainRecord -nosec